mohisen/bonsai-simulink/README.md

 ## Coordinator

-We've implemented a simple pyhton application that controls the interactions between the Bonsai SDK and the Simulunk simulation environment.
+We've implemented a pyhton application that controls the interactions between the Bonsai SDK and the Simulunk simulation environment.
 It's based on the Bonsai SDK and should not be modified.

 ## Virtual Environments (optional)